ogmo0n/educational-testing/README.md

 # educational-testing

-This is the body of code handed down to me used for student pre-tests and post-tests that I made to resemble the Canvas LMS.
+This is the body of code created by Martin Carruth used for student pre-tests and post-tests that I made to resemble the Canvas LMS.

 I created all styling, added pagination, and am responsible for all JavaScript/jQuery.